 A wholesome treat

-- californicus is, like most other harpacticoids, highly nutritious.
+T. californicus is, like most other harpacticoids, highly nutritious.
 It is rich in lipids and fatty acids.
 It has a high protein content.
 And one more thing: It’s really, really red.
 While so many other pods are more-or-less translucent, T. californicus has a distinctive ruddy hue.
 This is due primarily to carotenoid pigments.
-These colorants are derived from plant pigments that are present in the algae the pod eats.
+These colorants are derived from bacterial/plant pigments that are present in pod’s food.
 However, by getting eaten itself, the pod can serve as an intermediary for the passage of carotenoids up the food chain.
-So yes, if your fish are eating Tigriopus (and the pod larvae have a rich source of phytoplankton to exploit), there’s a good chance that they will exhibit intense coloration.
+So yes, if your fish are eating Tigriopus (and the pod larvae have a rich source of phytoplankton and bacterioplankton to exploit), there’s a good chance that they will exhibit intense coloration.

 A sound way to seed Tigriopus into your aquarium is with the Tig Pods and OceanMagik combo.
 Tig Pods contains individuals from every life stage.
 The inclusion of OceanMagik (composed of four select phytoplankton species) gives the young pods a major lift.
 Even better is 5280 Pods, a mixed-species live product that includes Tigriopus as well as Tisbe and Apocyclops.
 5280 Pods is also available in a combo with OceanMagik.
 These high-quality live aquarium foods can be delivered to the reefkeeper’s front door.
 In fact, automatic shipments can be sent each month through a subscription.